Surface vs. Island: When Your Browser Should Stay Yours

 Keep your perimeter.

 Surface deploys as a managed extension on Chrome, Edge, or Firefox, with a control plane that runs entirely on your infrastructure.
 Same browser your users already use.
-Same SOC stack you already run.
+Same Security Operations Center (SOC) stack you already run.